kuldeepkash/frr/doc/developer/topotests-jsontopo.rst

 * "ipv6mask" : mask for ipv6 address, ex - 64
 * "link_ip_start" : physical interface base ipv4 and ipv6 address
 * "lo_prefix" : loopback interface base ipv4 and ipv6 address
 * "routers"   : user can add number of routers as per topology, router's name can be any logical name, ex- r1 or a0.
 * "r1" : name of the router
 * "lo" : loopback interface dict, ipv4 and/or ipv6 addresses generated automatically
+* "type" : type of interface, to identify loopback interface
-* "links" : physical interfaces dict, ipv4 and/or ipv6 addresses generated automatically
+* "links" : physical interfaces dict, ipv4 and/or ipv6 addresses generated
+	    automatically
-* "r2-link1" : it will be used when routers have multiple links. 'r2' is router name, 'link' is any logical name, '1' is to identify link number. router name and link must be seperated by hyphen ("-"), ex- a0-peer1
+* "r2-link1" : it will be used when routers have multiple links. 'r2' is router name, 'link' is any logical name, '1' is to identify link number, router name and link must be seperated by hyphen ("-"), ex- a0-peer1
 * "bgp" : bgp configuration
 * "local_as" : Local AS number
 * "bgp_neighbors" : BGP neighbors